its-Moha/Notes-App/README.md

 # 📲Features

 🔗_ Linking an ArrayList to a ListView with the help of an ArrayAdapter.\
-🏃🏻_ Using an Intent to jump between two Activities and sending data through Intents.\
+➕_ A floating action button (FAB) to take you to AlertDialog to add it on the list.\ 🏃🏻_ Using an Intent to jump between two Activities and sending data through Intents.\
 📑_ Using a multiline EditText and changing its text orientations.\
 ⏳_ Adding permanent storage to the app using SharedPreferences.\